Western Ukrainians debunk fears of national split

 People who came to St. Mikolaj’s, in the village of Staryj Sambir, near the Polish-Ukrainian border, on Sunday (23 February) to bury their hero listened to an appeal for national unity from the pulpit.

-Bohdan Solchanyk, a 29-year-old academic, was shot in Kiev last week.
+Bohdan Solchanyk, a 29-year old academic, had been shot in Kiev last week.

 Dear EUobserver reader

 Sign up for 30 days' free trial, no obligation.
 Full subscription only 15 € / month or 150 € / year.

 - Unlimited access on desktop and mobile

 - All premium articles, analysis, commentary and investigations